Bala shark care guide

 Filtration

-In the wild, bala shark inhabits clean waters.
+In the wild, they inhabits clean waters.
 That’s why when keeping it in a tank, you’ll require a perfect filtration system creating sufficient water flow and good aeration.
 Considering that the fish is large and schooling one, the only option is to use a powerful canister filter.

 The wild bala shark diet is rather diversified: worms, maggots, pieces of plants, algae.
 Like most Cyprinidae species, they are very gluttonous and are constantly looking for food.